 This report focuses on the 2020 monitoring season.
 Some results from the 2019 are included for comparison.
 A complete analysis of the 2019 and 2018 field seasons are included in a previously published report (Harings, 2020).

+In addition to examining data from the recent field season in detail, all available data related to bacteria sampling 2010 – 2020 were downloaded and prepared for use in the EPA Virtual Beach model.
+ADEC intends to employ the Virtual Beach model in monitoring bacteria concentrations in the lower Kenai River in future field seasons.

 Methods